- UAB and Sexual Consent

 Hungry Howie’s Pizza & Subs: Nice, cheap alternative to those pricey foot longs at you-know-who’s.
 Also, super cheap pizza that’s priced to own. ($5.55 for a large one-topping pizza!)
 Right next door to CVS, which is behind Blount and Rast.

-The Hunger Games: Popular film and novel series written by Alabama native Suzanne Collins in which teenagers fight to the death for the right to eat.
+The Hunger Games: Popular film and novel series written by Alabama School of Fine Arts alumni, Suzanne Collins, in which teenagers fight to the death for the right to eat.

 Information Technology Desk (IT Desk): You will have to scream for help to be able to enter this office, as it is located in the secure access facility of Blazer Hall.
 See AskIt Help Desk.